PaddlePaddle/PaddleRS/docs/cases/sr_seg_en.md

 ![output_11_2](https://user-images.githubusercontent.com/71769312/161358342-d2875098-cb9b-4bc2-99b0-bcab4c1bc5e1.png)

-## 4 Comparison of image segmentation effect before and after super-resolution
+## 4 Comparison of Image Segmentation Effect Before and After Super-Resolution

 - The model used was Segformer_b3, which was trained 40,000 times with the UDD6 dataset
 - The best performing models and.yml files have been placed in the work folder